 For example, say by refinancing you saved $100 a month on your mortgage and paid $1,500 in closing costs.
 This means you will "break even" at 15 months and start saving money at 16 months.
 In this case, refinancing again before 15 months have passed will cost you money.
 Also keep in mind the longer you save $100 a month, the more money you might save over time.

 As a result, look at the costs and benefits each time you refinance your mortgage.
 There is usually no limit on how often you can refinance.
 There is no right or wrong number of times to refinance.
 There is just the number of times refinancing makes financial sense for you.
+By refinancing, the total finance charges may be higher over the life of the loan.

 How often can you refinance a conventional mortgage?